drexlerd/Loki/README.md

 ## Running the Examples

-The examples illustrate best practises on how to use Loki.
+The examples illustrate best practices on how to use Loki.

-The first examples shows incorrect handling of the ownership semantics.
+The first example shows the incorrect handling of the ownership semantics.
 The example is supposed to crash when trying to print the domain for the second time.

 ```console
 ./build/examples/undefined_behavior